 - Sensor Name A short name to help you identify the Sensor Cluster. - Graph Color The color used in graphs for the Sensor Cluster.
-The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Reports Visibility Whether the Sensor Cluster should be listed inside the Reports " Components panel. - Device Group Optional description used within Console to group components by location, role, etc. - Sensor Server The server that runs the Sensor Cluster.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Reports Visibility Enable if the Sensor Cluster should be listed inside Reports " Components. - Device Group Optional description used within Console to group up components (e.g. by location or role).
+It can be used to restrict the access of Guest accounts. - Sensor Server The server that runs the Sensor Cluster.
 It is recommended to run Sensor Clusters on the Console server.
 The configuration of servers is described on page 37. - Link Speed IN / OUT The summed-up speeds (bandwidth, capacity) of the aggregated interfaces.
 The values are used for percentage-based reports and percentage-based bits/s thresholds. - Associated Sensors Select which Packet Sensors and Flow Sensor interfaces must be aggregated by the Sensor Cluster. - IP Zone Sensor Cluster extracts from the selected IP Zone per-subnet settings about thresholds and/or IP graphing.
 For more information about IP Zones consult the "IP Zone" chapter on page 34. - Anomaly Detection Select "Aggregated" to enable anomaly detection in the summed up traffic data by the Sensor Cluster, and disable anomaly detection by associated Sensors.
-Select "Not Aggregated" to enable anomaly detection by each associated Sensor and to disable anomaly detection by the Sensor Cluster. - IP Graphing Select "Aggregated" to enable IP graphing by the Sensor Cluster for the summed up traffic data, and disable IP graphing by the associated Sensors.
+Select "Not Aggregated" to enable anomaly detection by each associated Sensor and to disable anomaly detection by the Sensor Cluster.
+Enable aggregation only when the associated Sensors use Wanguard licenses, not Wansight.
+Select "Duplicated" to enable anomaly detection in the summed up traffic data by the Sensor Cluster, and also to enable anomaly detection by associated Sensors. - IP Graphing Select "Aggregated" to enable IP graphing by the Sensor Cluster for the summed up traffic data, and disable IP graphing by the associated Sensors.
 Select "Not Aggregated" to enable IP graphing by each associated Sensor and to disable IP graphing by the Sensor Cluster. - Comments Comments about the Sensor Cluster can be saved here.
-These comments are not visible elsewhere.
+These observations are not visible elsewhere.

-To start the Sensor Cluster, click the gray square button next to its name in Configuration " Components.
+To start the Sensor Cluster, click the small button displayed next to its name in Configuration " Components.

-Ensure that the Sensor Cluster starts properly by watching the event log (details on page 66) and by monitoring Reports " Components " Overview.
+Ensure that the Sensor Cluster starts correctly by watching the event log (details on page 69) and by monitoring Reports " Components " Overview.

-Configuration " Components " BGP Connection
+Configuration " Components " Quagga / ExaBGP Connector